 Sally Allen is the Coordinator for the Center for Innovation and Entrepreneurship.
 She provides assistance to the Director of the Center in all areas of its operations.
 A vital part of the center since its inception, Sally leads the operational management, policy development, project management, budgeting, and strategic planning sectors.
 Sally has been recognized for her service and leadership, as she has received the GCEC (Global Consortium of Entrepreneurship Centers) Distinguished Service Award, the STLP (Student Technology Program) Ambassador Award, the Dean's Citation for Outstanding Staff Member, and the Haile Staff Achievement Award for Collaboration.

-Zac Strobl is a consultant for the Center for Innovation and Entrepreneurship.
+Zac Strobl is the Interim Co-Director for the Center for Innovation and Entrepreneurship.
 Zac has been working with startups and small businesses since the age of 19.
-Zac’s experience includes working as a business consultant with the Small Business Development Center at NKU, as well as a startup medical supply company in Chicago where he worked his way up to the management team, has ran his family business, and assisted with the development of The INKUBATOR.
+Zac’s experience includes working as a business consultant with the Small Business Development Center at NKU, as well as a startup medical supply company in Chicago where he worked his way up to the management team, has ran his family business, and is the co-founder of The INKUBATOR.
 Zac is an NKU alumnus with a BS in Entrepreneurship and Marketing.

-Jeff Varrone is the Student Coordinator for the Center for Innovation and Entrepreneurship, and serves as a part-time faculty member in Entrepreneurship and Geography.
+Jeff Varrone is the Interim Co-Director for the Center for Innovation and Entrepreneurship, and serves as a faculty member in Entrepreneurship.
 He also works with students on various events and academic programs to prepare them for business opportunities and to help create awareness of entrepreneurship across campus and in the community.
 He joined the Entrepreneurship Program while completing his Master’s Degree with a focus on Entrepreneurship at NKU.